Hamunii/LC-ExampleEnemy/README.md

-# Example Enemy
+# Example Content

-This repository contains the full source code for the Example Enemy for Lethal Company, including the Unity project which can be used to build its asset bundle.
+This repository contains the full source code for the Example Enemy, Example Shovel, Example Scrap and an Example Present for Lethal Company, including the Unity project which can be used to build its asset bundle.
 The guide part of this project can be found at <https://lethal.wiki/dev/apis/lethallib/custom-enemies/overview>.

 > [!NOTE]
 > The wiki page might be slightly out of date regarding how the Example Enemy prefab is constructed.